 This is the essay that turns any applicant into an automatic reject.
 Think about it: Would you want a vengeful psycho as an applicant or classmate?

-No Committee is swayed by the appeal to take a chance on an applicant.
+You cannot sway the Committee with an appeal to take a chance on you.
 They are already doing that with every applicant, but in each case they feel there is a valid reason to do so.

-Like I said, some of these can be turned into effective personal statements.
+Like I said, you can turn some of these into effective personal statements.
 It just doesn’t happen often.
 If you read your personal statement and find any of these topics resonating, stop and have someone else read it.
-Ifthey see it, start over.
+If they see it, start over.
 Sure, if you write any of these essays, you may end up being remembered by the Admissions Committee…in the worst possible way.
 Your essay needs to be positively memorable and impactful; let it be the jewel atop a golden crown of an application, and not the flaw in the diamond.